-Also, you might never see a check from the insurance company if you choose to have your car fixed at one of the insurer's recommended or preferred repair shops.
-Insurers have special relationships with these repair facilities, which may allow for direct payment from the insurer to the repair shop.
+Also, you might never see a check from the insurance company if you choose to have your car fixed at one of the insurer’s recommended or preferred repair shops.
+We’ll talk more about that later.

 Car leases and loans can throw an extra wrinkle into the first-party claims-paying process because your insurer will likely issue a check made out to you and your leaseholder or lienholder.
 That means you have to go to the bank or, even worse, mail your check to the financial institution for its signature.
 There’s no telling how long that can hold up the return of your fixed vehicle, but count on doing some extra legwork.

-If your lender is a local bank, you'll probably need to have a bank officer examine your car so he or she can make sure it was repaired.
+If your lender is a local bank, you’ll probably need to have a bank officer examine your car so he or she can make sure it was repaired.
 This process can be time-consuming.
-It might not hold up your vehicle's repair; but it may delay the delivery of your repaired vehicle.
-A body shop can repair your vehicle but it generally won't return it to you until the bill has been paid.
-If your car is totaled, the insurer again has the option of making the check out to you alone, or to you and your creditor.
+It might not hold up your vehicle’s repair, but it may delay the delivery of your repaired vehicle.
+A body shop can repair your vehicle, but it generally won’t return it to you until the bill has been paid.
+If your car is totaled, the insurer again has the option of making the check out to you alone or you and your creditor.

-If someone else smashes into your car and his or her insurance company is paying for the repairs, you are a third-party claimant.
+If someone else smashes into your car and their insurance company pays for the repairs, you are a third-party claimant.
 This is typically less of a hassle than first-party claims because you have no obligation to that insurance company.
-The insurer can't dictate to whom it pays the money because it doesn't have a policy contract with you.
+The insurer can’t dictate to whom it pays the money because it doesn’t have a policy contract with you.
 In most third-party claims, insurers pay the claimant directly.

 If your vehicle has been totaled in a third-party claim situation, the at-fault party’s insurance company will likely pay only you.
 Of course, if you have a lease or a loan, it’s your responsibility to make sure your creditors get the money you owe them.